pingcap/docs-dm/en/dm-master-configuration-file.md

 # DM-master Configuration File

-This document introduces the configuration of DM-master, including a configuration file template and instructions about what the configuration parameters mean.
+This document introduces the configuration of DM-master, including a configuration file template and a description of each configuration parameter in this file.

 ## Configuration file template